kanishkaran/langchain-practice/README.md

 ***

+***
+# Chat Using Groq
+***
+This uses Groq inference engines for faster response/ inference time from Gemma-7b-It model.
+The system uses a Web based loader with loads information from Websites, here it loads *chains* documentation from langchain documentation.

+![groq]
+![groq]
+![groq]
+![groq]

 # A RAG System Langchain Chains

 This Langchain System uses Chains from Langchain for efficient retrival from a pdf file.